2600hz/kazoo/doc/engineering/erlang-documentation.md

 EDoc use comments at top of the module for description of module, an every comments before **exported** function as function's description and functions type declaration/definition (the `spec` tag) for data type descriptions of the function.

-YOu can read more about what tags are usable in EDoc at [Edoc](http://erlang.org/doc/apps/edoc/chapter.html) official website.
+You can read more about what tags are usable in EDoc at [Edoc](http://erlang.org/doc/apps/edoc/chapter.html) official website.

 ## Module-level

 When writing module-level documentation, we're looking for:

-* A very brief description of the functionality of the module as the first sentence in `@doc` tag ended with dor (`.`) followed by empty comment line
+* A very brief description of the functionality of the module as the first sentence in `@doc` tag ended with dot (`.`) followed by empty comment line
 * A full description for module
 * What module is doing, brief description of use cases, algorithm, usage
 * Example of how to use the module